thunder-project/thunder/README.md

 ## Contents

-pca.py -- do PCA on a data matrix, e.g. space x time
+pca.py - do PCA on a data matrix, e.g. space x time ica.py - do ICA on a data matrix, e.g. space x time

 ## To-Do

-rpca.py -- do robust PCA
+rpca.py - do robust PCA

-ica.py -- do ICA (iteratively)

-cca.py -- do canonical correlation analysis
+cca.py - do canonical correlation analysis

-fourier.py -- get amplitude and phase (in time)
+fourier.py - get amplitude and phase (in time)

 scala versions